Moka Kamishiraishi: 2011–2014: Joining Toho, television and modelling debut

 In 2011, when Kamishiraishi was in the fifth grade of elementary school, she applied for the 7th Toho Cinderella Audition, following her older sister Mone.
 At the age of 10, she was selected as the youngest ever Grand Prix winner out of 44,120 applicants and became a member of Toho Entertainment's Cinderella Room along with Mone, who won the Judges' Special Award.
 She began her career as an exclusive model for the fashion magazine Pichi Lemon in the September 2011 issue.
 She travelled back and forth between Kagoshima and Tokyo for work until she moved to Tokyo in her second year of middle school.

 Kamishiraishi made her television series debut in the 2012 drama Bunshin, broadcast on Wowow.
-In 2014, she appeared in the first episode of the fourth Kindaichi series installment, The Files of Young Kindaichi Neo, as serial killer Chiemi Yusa.
+In 2014, she appeared in the first episode of the fourth Kindaichi series installment, The Files of Young Kindaichi Neo, as the "Silver Screen Killer".

 2015–2017: Music and theater debut, Kirin commercial series, Haruta & Chika

 Kamishiraishi made her CD debut in June 2015 with the theme song "Su-ma-i-ru" ("Smile") for the NHK Educational TV animated series Hanakappa.
 Two years later, she sang the theme song "Narratage" for the film of the same title, written and composed by Yojiro Noda of Radwimps, under the stage name "Adieu".
 Adieu was described only as "a 17-year-old girl attending a high school in Tokyo" and her face was obscured in all promotional materials.
 It was released as a single on October 4, 2017 and the music video was directed by Isao Yukisada.

 In August 2016, Kamishiraishi made her first stage play appearance in the Tours Musical troupe production of Anne of Green Gables, becoming the youngest actress ever in the troupe to play main character Anne Shirley, who had also been portrayed by Mone the previous year.
 The next year, she made her feature film debut in Haruta & Chika and became friends with female lead Kanna Hashimoto.
 She also starred in the musical adaptation of Kiki's Delivery Service as main character Kiki, and played the lead character in an original stage sequel of The Girl Who Leapt Through Time.

 Kamishiraishi appeared in a series of commercials for Kirin Company's Gogo no Kocha bottled tea, titled "I Want to See You and Get Warm" (あいたいって、あたためたいだ, Aitai tte, Atatametaida), from 2016 until 2018.
-The series featured her character covering popular songs, such as "Yasashii Kimochi" by Chara, "Kabutomushi" by Aiko, "Kaede" by Spitz, and "366 nichi" by HY.
+The series featured her character covering popular songs, such as "Yasashii Kimochi" by Chara, "Kabutomushi" by Aiko, "Kaede" by Spitz, and "366 Days" by HY.